bhagyapatel178/SSHB/README.md

 # Student Smart Home - Home Delivery App
 **The Student Smart Home -** Home Delivery App is a collaborative project designed to enhance the shopping experience for students living in shared households.
-By consolidating orders, the app aims to reduce overall costs and improve shopping efficiency, making life easier for students.
+By collectivising orders, the app aims to reduce overall costs and improve shopping efficiency, making life easier for students.

 ## Table of Contents
 * Project Overview